Elizabeth Blackadder

 Course details

 Continue to develop the full range of studies produced throughout the course—refining and expanding them through a more fluid and expressive approach on large sheets of paper.
-Through a process of ‘listening’ to the materials, you’ll gain confidence and learn to work in a looser, more experimental and versatile way using inks and resists.
-This course opens the door to a fresh understanding of botanical drawing—revealing how dynamic, immediate, and creatively rich it can be.
+You’ll gain confidence and learn to work in a looser, more experimental and versatile way using inks and resists, collage, oil pastels and water based paints.
+This course opens the door to a fresh understanding of floral drawing—revealing how dynamic, immediate, and creatively rich it can be.

 Day to day plan